 Since January 2005, Music From Other Minds has presented new and unusual music by innovative composers and performers from around the world.
 Produced weekly for KALW 91.7 FM San Francisco by Other Minds and presented by Charles Amirkhanian and the Other Minds staff, Music From Other Minds aims to open up radio listeners to experimental classical work by living and recent composers.
 We bring you the latest in contemporary music from around the world, and some glimpses into the past, to give a context for today’s music.

-On the next Music From Other Minds, Andrew Weathers explores short works composers Jaap Blonk, Buck Young, Ingram Marshall, Kenneth Gaburo, Marsha Fisher, Ron Coulter, and Kevin Corcoran & Gretchen Jude.
+On this Music From Other Minds, Andrew Weathers explores short works by composers Jaap Blonk, Buck Young, Ingram Marshall, Kenneth Gaburo, Marsha Fisher, Ron Coulter, and Kevin Corcoran & Gretchen Jude.

 Program 551: Ivan Wyschnegradsky

 On this Music From Other Minds, in anticipation of Other Minds’ 24th annual festival, Liam Herb explores the music of Ivan Wyschegradsky.
 Born in St. Petersburg, Russia, but living most of his life in Paris, Ivan Wyschnegradsky (1893-1979) is the most outstanding proponent of microtonal music of his era.

 Liam Herb hosts program 550 of Music From Other Minds.
 The subject this week is “speech music,” music from modern American composers that embrace speech and dialect in all its forms, not just the stylized language of opera and on the concert stage.
 Music from Harry Partch, Robert Ashley, Kyle Gann and Scott Johnson.

 On this Music From Other Minds, Randall Wong explores the music of outer space.
 The program features the work of the little known, visionary Danish composer Rued Langgaard (1893-1953) and “space age bachelor pad music” composer Russell Garcia.